The mission driven institution has had eight leaders in its 101-year history.

 1969 - 1997

-The College’s longest serving president, S. George Aquin O’Connor, C.S.J., Ph.D., spearheaded a dramatic curriculum overhaul and the establishment of SJC Long Island.
+The College’s longest serving president, S. George Aquin O’Connor, C.S.J., Ph.D., spearheaded a dramatic curriculum overhaul and the establishment of the Long Island Campus.

 S. Vincent Thérèse Tuohy, ’39, C.S.J., Ph.D.